 - Release Date

-What works best about 21 Jump Street is the odd couple pairing of Hill and Tatum, who play Schmidt and Jenko, first seen in the 2005-set prologue in which Schmidt is your classic nerd (braces, no confidence, etc.) and Jenko is a prototypical jock (braun, no brains, gets all the girls).
+What works best about 21 Jump Street is the odd couple pairing of Hill and Tatum, who play Schmidt and Jenko, first seen in the 2005-set prologue in which Schmidt is your classic nerd (braces, no confidence, etc.) and Jenko is a prototypical jock (brawn, no brains, gets all the girls).
 Cut to a few years later when, after meeting again at the police academy, they become friends.
-Leaving aside their former social statuses, Schmidt helps Jenko with his studies and Jenko helps Schmidt with the physical stuff.
-They both graduate, screw up on their first day, and land themselves in a reject undercover project that tests their friendship by placing them back in high-school, albeit undercover to sniff out a synthetic drug ring.
-All is predictable up to this point until both realize that in contemporary high-schools, Jenko’s brand of too-cool-for-school isn’t cool at all, and Schmidt’s former nerdisms have become characteristics of the cool crowd.
-“Environmental awareness, being tolerant,” Schmidt says baffled.
+Leaving aside their former social statuses, Schmidt helps Jenko with his studies, and Jenko helps Schmidt with the physical stuff.
+They both graduate, screw up on their first day, and land themselves in a reject undercover project that tests their friendship by placing them back in high school, albeit undercover, to sniff out a synthetic drug ring.
+It’s all predictable up to this point until both realize that in contemporary high schools, Jenko’s brand of too-cool-for-school isn’t cool at all, and Schmidt’s former nerdisms have become characteristics of the cool crowd.
+“Environmental awareness, being tolerant,” Schmidt says, baffled.
 “If only I’d been born ten years later!”

 Inconsistencies in the plot and the movie’s willingness to, in the end, become the very thing it mocks, threaten to undermine the onslaught of hilarious jokes and plotting here.
 True enough, not everything about 21 Jump Street proves as satisfying as Hill and Tatum’s comic chemistry.
 Then again, it doesn’t have to be.
 In this unlikely coupling of talent, we find two actors who play off each other so well, making their partnership seem natural and believable.
-Even more refreshing than the duo on the marquee is the self-referential humor that propels everything onscreen—that saves us the trouble of pointing out how Tatum looks like a 40-year-old in comparison to his high-school classmates and finds it more entertaining to have a fast-paced freeway chase scene in which a curious amount of vehicles do not explode.
+Even more refreshing than the duo on the marquee is the self-referential humor that propels everything onscreen.
+It saves us the trouble of pointing out how Tatum looks like a 40-year-old compared to his high-school classmates.
+And it finds it more entertaining to have a fast-paced freeway chase scene in which a curious amount of vehicles do not explode.